The global event to which the whole world is invited

 1st June – 20th September – Free Magna Carta and the City walking tours of the City of London, organised by Temple Church.

-1 – 28th – The Troublesome Reign of King John at The Globe Theatre.
+1 – 28th – Shakespeare’s King John at The Globe Theatre.

 1 – 19th – An exhibition at Royal Holloway, University of London’s Picture Gallery, will use famous pictures from the Holloway Collection to explore the Loss of Liberties in Victorian Art